wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/waves-smart-contracts-overview.md

 Smart assets, smart accounts and dApps' verifier function (i.e. function that checks dApp's outgoing transactions for compliance with the specified conditions) have access to current transaction fields.
 There is `tx` variable in the global scope of a script which contains all fields of current outgoing transaction, including proofs array.

-dApps' Callable function has an access only to Invoke transaction's Invokation structure.
+dApps' Callable function has an access only to Invoke transaction's Invoсation structure.

-## Ride Specifics
+## Waves Smart Contracts Specifics

 ### Absence of Gas

 Ride is non-Turing complete language.
 With absence of cycles and quite severe resctictions on script size, this means that Ride scripts are executed for predictable time.
 This feature allowed to **reject gas** usage.
-[Execution fee](/en/blockchain/transaction/transaction-fee) is fixed and always known upfront (0.004 WAVES for each script invocation).
+[Execution fee](/en/blockchain/transaction/transaction-fee) is fixed and always known upfront (at least 0.001 WAVES plus 0.004 WAVES for each script invocation).

-> For example, minimal fee for transfer transaction is 0.001 WAVES for usual account and 0.005 (0.001 + 0.004) for smart account.

 ### Working with State